-Next public speaking tips will talk about using humour and jokes during your speech.
+Next public speaking tips will talk about using humor and jokes during your speech.
 Using humour, your message will hit home a lot faster.
-Every story can be spiced up with good humour – your task is to discover how.
-However, I’ll outline some of the mistakes that are made when using humour during presentation.
+Every story can be spiced up with good humor – your task is to discover how.
+However, I’ll outline some of the mistakes that are made when using humor during the presentation.

 „Well, I guess it was a joke… but it’s not funny“

 It’s quite common to believe that you should start your presentation with a joke.
 Sounds like a good idea, right?
 But now think about how many times you’ve been in a situation where the speaker starts their presentation with a subtle joke that’s not funny.

 As soon as the joke’s over, the audience starts thinking, „Well, I guess it was a joke… but it’s not funny“.
 The speaker is thinking at the same time, „…but it was a good joke, why nobody reacted“?
 There is an awkward silence, and the only thing that can be heard is the rotating fan under the ceiling.
 Nobody likes those situations.

 Humour doesn’t mean that you should only be telling anecdotes

 We all have dozens of great stories to tell.
 Unlike anecdotes, personal stories are also easier to tell.
 The audience may not know that you’re feeding them a joke, and they don’t feel obliged to laugh.
 Anecdotes, on the other hand, are popular, and it’s very likely that you’ll tell them something they’ve heard many times before.

 Don’t start your story with „I’m going to tell you a joke!“

 By saying so, remember that your audience will be expecting a joke.
 Unfortunately, we all know too well that often, instead of a joke, we get something awkward that only gets us to grin at best.
 It is better to tell your own joke as an educational story, and if it makes the audience laugh, it will be an additional benefit for them.

 Tip #7: Crave feedback